Director of Information and Technology Dissemination

 Moss Landing, CA 95039

-email: conn at mbari.org
+email: conn at mbari dot org

 Judith Connor earned her Ph.D. from University of California at Berkeley with dissertation research conducted at the Smithsonian Tropical Research Institute in Panamá.
-She has explored the oceans from research ships and sailboats and underwater using SCUBA, submersibles and living in a habitat.
-She has participated in expeditions to Hawai'i, Monterey Bay, the Caribbean, Mediterranean, and Aegean Seas, New Zealand, Fiji, Africa and the Canary Islands, and dove under ice 20 feet thick in Antarctica.
+She has explored the ocean from research ships and sailboats and underwater using SCUBA, submersibles and living in a habitat.
+She has participated in expeditions to Hawai'i, Monterey Bay, the Caribbean, Mediterranean, and Aegean Seas, New Zealand, Fiji, Africa, and the Canary Islands, and dove under ice 20 feet thick in Antarctica.

 At the Monterey Bay Aquarium Research Institute (MBARI), Connor directs the institute's external affairs.
-Working with talented staff in the Information and Technology Dissemination (ITD) division, she oversees MBARI websites, annual report and other publications, public information, media relations, special events and educational programs.
+Working with talented staff in the Information and Technology Dissemination (ITD) division, she oversees MBARI websites, annual reports and other publications, public information, media relations, special events, and educational programs.
 The ITD team also supports MBARI internal research projects with library services and video laboratory support, and MBARI sample, data and historical archives.
 Connor serves as a member of MBARI's senior management team and the primary contact for intellectual property issues and technology transfer.